Workbench-Build/workbook/docs/index.md

 From there, you should be able to explain [why](https://simonsinek.com/product/start-with-why/) you're solving this problem in a way that's simple and intuitive.
 It should be something so simple you can explain it in a single sentence and people get it.
 It should be a [meme](https://en.wikipedia.org/wiki/Meme).
 People should understand what and why.
 It's your job to abstract away all the complexity of the how so that the solution "just works."

 Once you've identified a problem to solve, and people who have that problem, you have to then go solve it for them.
 This is hard.
 While choosing the right thing to work on is often what will determine your success or failure, after that it's all about execution.
-In blockchain land this means you need to create a token system to align incentives for the community to create, use, and maintain an application/protocoln correctly this can be positive-sum.
+In blockchain land this means you need to create a token system to align incentives for the community to create, use, and maintain an application/protocol correctly this can be positive-sum.
 It's very important that you understand this.
 Token networks are socio-economic systems.
 Incentives + humans = value creation.
 Your token system needs to reward people for doing things that create value for token holders.
 Then people will want to earn, buy, and hold/use your token.
 Supply and demand.

 This is great, but you can already do this with stocks, commodities, and credits for web2 platforms.
 What makes blockchain tokens more interesting is that the token contracts themselves create credible commitments.
-Trust is tat the solution "just works."

-Once you've identified a problem to solve, and people who have that problem, you have to then go solve it for them.
-This is hard.
-While cransferred from people to code.
+Trust is transferred from people to code.
 You know what the contract will do, if/how it can be changed, and the process to create those changes.
 This reduces the risk for people to use these [contracts/protocols vs more centralized services that might change the terms of their API at any time](https://cdixon.org/2018/02/18/why-decentralization-matters).
-This way parties that don't trust each other can still coordinate and transact via the blockchain, and hopefully your token system helps them do that for your use case.
+This way parties that don't trust each other can still coordinate and transact via the blockchain.

 This is two layers deep in the problem n They need to solve a problem for end users, while also building a company to solve that problem at scale.
-The main difference is that there's library of knowledge freely available on how to create, fund, and grow startups.
-Best practices for token projects are TBD.
+While there's library of knowledge freely available on how to create, fund, and grow startups - best practices for token projects are TBD.
 Token projects are mix of entrepreneurship, politics, economics, software development, systems design, and more.
 Depending on your goals and system architecture your token project will probably sit on the spectrum between an API, corporation, and government.

 In addition to exploring the technical specifications of tokens/mechanisms/systems it would be good to first identify the high level things such as the core value prop of the token (access, discounts, unique items/experiences, governance, etc..), how to acquire tokens (buy and/or earn), and how to extend and grow the value of tokens over time (network effects).
 There should be a quickstart guide so that if someone just wants to create a token or add a feature to do a thing they can do so easily.